i-doit/knowledge-base/docs/en/installation/manual-installation/debian.md

 The general [system requirements](../system-requirements.md) apply.

-This article refers to [==Debian GNU/Linux 11 "bullseye"==](https://www.debian.org/index.en.html).
+This article refers to [**Debian GNU/Linux 12 "bookworm"**](https://www.debian.org/index.en.html).
 In order to find out which Debian version is used you can carry out the following command:

 ```shell
 cat /etc/debian_version